 Digitize selected posters, photographs, business records and correspondence, and transcribe interviews for online access.

 Open collection for research, viewing, and listening to interested scholars, fans, and the public.

-Conceptualize and plan a nationwide traveling exhibit on Tower Records, debuting in Sacramento in 2015 and traveling to San Francisco, Los Angeles, Washington D.C., New York and other cities.
+Conceptualize and plan a nationwide traveling exhibit on Tower Records, debuting in Sacramento and traveling to San Francisco, Los Angeles, Washington D.C., New York and other cities.